carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ### from

-The factory Channel.from allows the creation of a queue channel with the values specified as argumThe factory Channel.from allows the creation of a queue channel with the values specified as argument.
+The factory `Channel.from` allows the creation of a queue channel with the values specified as argument.

 ~~~